 - check if there are changes to boundaries or ineligible features

-- check the requirements set out in the scheme handbook and relevant cross compliance requirements
+- check the requirements as set out in the scheme handbooks and any relevant cross compliance requirements are being met

 - write notes and take photographs to support observations they make in their report

 You should make sure the inspector sees all your land under the agreement.

-The inspector will check your records against their observations during the visit to confirm the records are accurate.
-You’ll also need to show the inspector any permissions or consents you’ve obtained to carry out your agreement.
+The inspector may need to check some records during the visit to confirm management activities.
+You may also need to show the inspector any permissions or consents you have obtained, in order to carry out your agreement.

-For capital items claimed, you’ll need to show the inspector:
+For capital items claimed, you will need to show the inspector:

-- evidence of when you purchased and where you installed them - to check this happened during your agreement period
+- evidence of when you purchased materials and where you installed them - to confirm this is within the terms of your agreement

-- invoices, receipts and bank records relevant to buying items - to check you paid for them before you submitted your claim
+- invoices, receipts and bank records relevant to purchased items - to confirm you paid for them before you submitted your claim

 The inspector will:

 - walk the land you have under agreement

-- record observations to check you’re managing the options as specified in your agreement
+- record observations to check you are managing the options as specified in your agreement

-- take measurements using GPS devices or a tape measure for small lengths of options
+- take measurements of options or mapping changes using GPS devices or a tape measure for small lengths of options

 - take photographs to support their observations

 The inspector will discuss their measurements with you:

-- when they take them, if you go with them
+- when they take them, if you accompany them

 - at the end of the visit, during the review of their observations

 The inspector will check capital items are to specification and in appropriate locations.

 Besides checks made before payment, some capital items have an ‘ex-post’ obligation.
-This means the inspector has to check:
+This means the inspector may have to check previously claimed items to make sure that:

 - you still own these items

 - you’re using them for the purposes for which you were awarded funding

 Your agreement will give the number of years these items must be maintained for.